vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

  WHERE config ? 'depth';
 ```

-Let's find all properly placed sensors, where either the `depth` or the `height` are specified, but not both
+Let's find all properly placed sensors, where either the `depth` or the `height` are specified, but not both:

 ```sql
 SELECT *